hilts-vaughan/UnlinkMKV-GUI/README.md

 2. Type `cpan Log::Log4perl` and then press return/enter
 3. The CPAN manager should install the logging module, you should be able to exit the terminal now.

+If you are using Mono, the first run always takes a little bit (about a minute).
+Please be patient.

 # Using the application